daniellopes04/breakout/README.md

 ### In-game powerups

 There are several powerups to enhance game experience and help the player in progressing through the levels.
+Their effects are activated once the player "catches" the powerup with the paddle.
 The powerups implemented are listed below.

 | Powerup                                                      | Effect                                  |
 |:------------------------------------------------------------:|-----------------------------------------|